benbranyon/slsc-archive/wp-content/plugins/filebird/readme.txt

 == Description ==
-FileBird is a media file manager plugin to help you organize WordPress media library folders wisely.
+FileBird is a media file manager plugin to help you organize WordPress media library folders by drag and drop.

 It allows you to create virtual folders to contain your WordPress media library.
 So when you move files and folders, that won’t break permalinks to your images in the content.

-With FileBird Pro you can manage all WP media files properly, search for any file & folder, sort them out, etc. That’s a great way to improve your admin workflow and productivity.
+With FileBird Pro you can save time on WP media management, search for any file & folder, sort them out, add folder gallery, etc. That’s a great way to improve your admin workflow and productivity.

 [TEST DRIVE](https://media-folder.ninjateam.org/create/) | [DOCUMENTATION](https://ninjateam.gitbook.io/filebird/)

 Video Demo:
 [youtube https://www.youtube.com/watch?v=NjeEbqmMVwU]

-== FEATURES ==
+###⚡️ FEATURES

 **Friendly User Interface**
-Drag and drop to upload or move files into folders.
+Drag and drop to upload or bulk move files into folders.
 Drag and drop to arrange folders and subfolders.

 **Smart Context Menu**
 Right-click to quickly create, rename or delete folders just the way you do on your computer.

 **Full Control In One Toolbar**
-FileBird's resizable sidebar provides you with the ultimate control over all uploaded files and created folders.
+FileBird’s resizable sidebar provides you with the ultimate control over all uploaded files and created folders.

+**Painless Migration**
+Import and seamlessly synchronize media structure from Enhanced Media Library, WP Media Folder by JoomUnited, WordPress Media Library Folders by Max Foundry, and Real Media Library.

 **Powerful Search Feature**
 You can search for file and folder name not only in Media library sidebar but also in FileBird file browser when editing page/post.